spm/spm-docs/docs/installation/standalone.md

 ## Introduction

-!!! note "What is Standalone SPM?"
+!!! info "What is Standalone SPM?"
     Standalone SPM is a version of SPM that has been compiled using the [MATLAB Compiler](https://www.mathworks.com/products/compiler.html) so that it does not require a MATLAB licence (you might want to check first [here](https://www.mathworks.com/academia/tah-support-program/eligibility.html) whether you have access to a MATLAB campus license).

 The download contains: